mobizt/FirebaseClient/README.md

 By providing `<refresh_token>` without `<client_id>` and `<client_secret>`, the token refrehing process will fail with unexpected error.

-- ### ID Token Authorization
+- ### IDToken (ID token Authorization)

-The [IDToken](examples/App/AppInitialization/TokenAuth/IDToken/IDToken.ino) provider class, allows you to set the ID token form other Firebase and Admin SDK apps to be used with this library.
+The [IDToken](examples/App/AppInitialization/TokenAuth/IDToken/IDToken.ino) provider class, allows you to set the ID token form other Firebase clent apps.

-The ID token itself is short-lived token which as expired in 1 Hour or less.
+The ID token itself is short-lived token which will be expired in 1 Hour or less.

-The available parameters in class constructor are following.
+The available parameters in the class constructor are the following.

 ```cpp
 IDToken::IDToken(<api_key>, <auth_token>, <expire_in_seconds>, <refresh_token>)